wblakecaldwell/mathpuzzles/README.md

 -----------------------

 Multi-Crypto is a simple puzzle generator to help kids work on their multiplication and subtraction, while feeling like a spy decoding a secret message.
-Each puzzle is generated from phrase, where each letter is represented by a math problem in the form of:
+A puzzle encodes a phrase, where each letter is represented by a math problem in the form of:

     (a x b) - (c x d)